Malaysia: Foreign relations and military

-The Malaysian Armed Forces have three branches: the Malaysian Army, Royal Malaysian Navy and the Royal Malaysian Air Force.
+The Malaysian Armed Forces has three branches: the Malaysian Army, Royal Malaysian Navy and the Royal Malaysian Air Force.
 There is no conscription, and the required age for voluntary military service is 18.
 The military uses 1.5% of the country's GDP, and employs 1.23% of Malaysia's manpower.
-Malaysian peacekeeping forces have contributed to many UN peacekeeping missions, such as in Congo, Iran–Iraq, Namibia, Cambodia, Bosnia and Herzegovina, Somalia, Kosovo, East Timor and Lebanon.
+Malaysian peacekeeping forces of MALBATT have contributed to many U.N. peacekeeping missions, such as in Congo, Iran–Iraq, Namibia, Cambodia, Bosnia and Herzegovina, Somalia, Kosovo, East Timor, and Lebanon.

-The Five Power Defence Arrangements is a regional security initiative which has been in place for almost 40 years.
+The Five Power Defence Arrangements is a regional security initiative that has been in place for almost 40 years.
 It involves joint military exercises held among Malaysia, Singapore, Australia, New Zealand, and the United Kingdom.
 Joint exercises and war games have also been held with Brunei, China, India, Indonesia, Japan, and the United States.
 Malaysia, Philippines, Thailand, and Vietnam have agreed to host joint security force exercises to secure their maritime border and tackle issues such as illegal immigration, piracy, and smuggling.
-Previously there were fears that extremist militants activities in the Muslim areas of the southern Philippines and southern Thailand would spill over into Malaysia.
+Previously there were fears that extremist militant activities in the Muslim areas of the southern Philippines and southern Thailand would spill over into Malaysia.
 Because of this, Malaysia began to increase its border security.

 Human rights

-Homosexuality is illegal in Malaysia, and the authorities has imposed punishments such as caning and imprisonment.
+Homosexuality is illegal in Malaysia, and authorities have imposed punishments such as caning and imprisonment.
 Human trafficking and sex trafficking in Malaysia are significant problems.
-There has also been cases of vigilante executions and beatings against LGBT individuals in Malaysia.
-The illegality of homosexuality in Malaysia has also been the forefront of Anwar Ibrahim's sodomy trials, which Anwar has responded to it being politically motivated, a response supported by the United Nations' (UN) Working Group on Arbitrary Detention along with Amnesty International and the Human Rights Watch.
+There have also been cases of vigilante executions and beatings against LGBT individuals in Malaysia.
+The illegality of homosexuality in Malaysia has also been the forefront of Anwar Ibrahim's sodomy trials, which Anwar has called politically motivated, a characterization supported by the Working Group on Arbitrary Detention, along with Amnesty International and the Human Rights Watch.

-The death penalty is in use for serious crimes such as murder, terrorism, drug trafficking, and kidnapping, but in June 2022, Malaysian law minister Wan Junaidi pledged to abolish the capital punishment and replace it with other punishments at the discretion of the court.
+The death penalty is in use for serious crimes such as murder, terrorism, and drug trafficking, some of which were once mandatory.
+However, in July 2023, following the passing of the Abolition of Mandatory Death Penalty Act 2023, mandatory death penalty was abolished for all crimes in Malaysia, thereby allowing judges to impose the capital punishment at their own discretion and on a case-by-case basis.
+The new law also abolished all natural life imprisonment, replacing it with 30 to 40 years prison terms instead.